Spirtix/sodoff/README.md

 - GetRules (doesn't return any rules, probably doesn't need to)
 - GetQuestions (doesn't return all questions, probably doesn't need to)
 - GetSubscriptionInfo (always returns member, with end date 10 years from now)
+- SetTaskState (only the TaskCanBeDone status is supported)

 #### Partially implemented
 - GetUserProfileByUserID (a lot is still placeholder)